swiftcoder2020/milestone_project_1/README.md

 ## Strategy

-As established above, the product is built consciously with the employers and recruiters in mind, specifically their business recruitment objectives to provide them the value in the ability to assess what I can offer overall as a candidate, personally and professionally that is worthy for consideration into a job role applied.
-The objective of this strategy is to market myself as a product and provide value through the lifecycle in the development of the website portfolio, from inception to deployment and finally testing to enable the potential transition into a career change to take effect.
+As established above, the product is built consciously with the employers and recruiters in mind, specifically their business recruitment objectives to provide them the value in the ability to assess what I can offer overall as a candidate, professionally and personally that is worthy for consideration into a job role applied.
+The objective of this strategy is to market myself as a product and provide value through the lifecycle in the development of the website portfolio, from conception to deployment and finally testing to enable the potential transition into a career change to take effect.

 With this in mind, the primary focus is to project into the build of a website as a subtle yet bold, professional portfolio that encompasses the learning principles and methodologies from the course, whilst utilising various resources to ensure it is user-friendly and well-structured.
 The aim of this is to convey to prospective employers in assisting them to achieve their goal in the duration of their browsing experience to provide that value.